selfawarestudio/sqzbx/README.md

 > default: `false`

-When `collapsible` is set to `true`, it is possible to for all panels to be collapsed at the same time.
-By default, one panel is open at all times.
+When `collapsible` is set to `true`, panels that are already open may be collapsed.
+By default, open panels only collapse when a user opens a different one.

+### `defaultIndex`

+> default: `null`

+Sets the initially expanded accordion item.

+### `resize`

+> default: `true`

+In order to make animation easy, `sqzbx` measures the height of the `firstElementChild` for each panel and automatically updates these values on window resize.
+Set `resize` to `false` to remove this automatic resize behavior and call the `.resize()` method manually.